AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 **Commonwealth**
 Synonym for the Commons or commonweal.
 A structured set of shared resources, rules, and institutions through which individuals coexist and interact.
 Includes both societal governance structures and natural systems; the ethical anchor for human coordination.
 The addition of weal or wealth implies a currency of culture and its notional equivalent, money is in common use, cycling continuously through it.

+**Confederation**
+In opposition to federalism, a confederation (e.g. Canada) devolves power substantially to provincial or county governance.
+Decentralization manifests and multi-centredness and ultimately self-sovereignty (centredness) that aligns universally (in contrast to self-centredness) to partner(s), communities and Creation (or the ecology).

 **Consciousness**
 A state of awareness tied to the idea of a universal or divine mind particularly in states of 'flow' wherein one is deeply immersed in the current - a manifestation that is both both instant and constant.